TDs from Angeline, Thomas help NC State beat Duke 31-20

 Brice threw for 190 yards and a touchdown for the Blue Devils (1-5, 1-5), who ran for just 129 yards a week after relying on a dominant ground game to beat Syracuse.

-Leary had to be carted off with an aircast around his lower left leg with 55 seconds left in the third.
-He offered a thumbs-up, then later returned to the sideline on crutches and wearing a protective boot.

-Bailey Hockman finished that drive, with his scoring throw slipping through the hands of Duke’s Jalen Alexander before reaching Thomas’ right hand (and helmet) for the 28-20 lead.
-Christopher Dunn added a key field goal with 3:17 left to help N.C.
-State stay in control.

-It was the first meeting in seven years between in-state neighbors separated by about 25 miles, and the game featured the teams each tallying a blocked punt for a touchdown.
+It was the first meeting in seven years between in-state neighbors separated by about 25 miles, and the game featured the teams each tallying a blocked punt for a touchdown in the first half.

+“I saw every position on our team fight and fight and fight,” Duke coach David Cutcliffe said.
+“Obviously we were not perfect by any means, and that’s my job, to get us to that point.”

 THE TAKEAWAY